ProJensen/Microsoft-365-Lab/Lab04-Suspicious-SignIn-Response/README.md

 - The password reset was not communicated properly
 - Sessions were revoked and the user must sign in again
 - Additional authentication steps are required after the security response

+## What I Learned
+This lab helped me understand that responding to suspicious sign-in activity involves both investigation and containment.

+I learned how sign-in logs, password resets, and session revocation can be used together as part of a basic account protection workflow in Microsoft 365.